-Appeals must be lodged in writing, giving the reasons for appeal, by 5 p.m. on 15 May 2023.
+Appeals against decisions not to offer a place at a school in the normal admissions round, must be lodged in writing, giving the reasons for appeal, by the date published on the Appeals website.
 Appeals received after this date will still be heard, but there is no guarantee they will be heard before the end of the school year in which the application is made.

-NB: For appeals concerning places not offered during the normal admissions round there is no deadline.
+NB: For appeals concerning places not offered during the normal admissions round, i.e., in-year places, appeals should be submitted within 30 school days of refusal of a place.